af-md/AWS-GO-CDK-EVENTDRIVEN/README.md

 # Useful commands:

+- make deploy: to build the lambda and deploy the cdk stack

 - cdk bootstrap: create s3 bucket to store the cloudformation template inside your account

 - cdk synth: to verify that the stack compilers properly. when doing a cdk synth delete your cdk.out folder.